-- You can assign non-Adaptive Server error classes to specific connections on non-Adaptive Server replication databases using the create connection and alter connection commands. - When Replication Server establishes a connection to a non-Adaptive Server replicate server, Replication Server verifies if the option to return native error codes from the non-Adaptive Server replicate server is enabled for the connection.
-If the option is not enabled, Replication Server logs a warning message that the connection works but error action mapping may not be correct. - For a list of non-Adaptive Server error classes, see Table 3-23 on page 192.
-For more information about non-Adaptive Server replication error classes, see the Replication Server Administration Guide Volume 1.
+- You can assign non-Adaptive Server error classes to specific connections on non-Adaptive Server replication databases using the create connection and alter connection commands. - When Replication Server establishes a connection to a non-ASE replicate server, Replication Server verifies if the option to return native error codes from the non-ASE replicate server is enabled for the connection.
+If the option is not enabled, Replication Server logs a warning message that the connection works but error action mapping may not be correct.